eth-educators/eth-docker-docs/website/docs/About/Overview.md

 Recommended hardware, whether your own hardware or a VPS, is:
 - 16+ GiB of RAM (some client combinations benefit from 24 GiB)
 - 4 CPU cores
-- 2TB SSD (1TB can work with some client combinations; 2TB affords more room for growth)
+- 2TB SSD (1TB can work with some client combinations but is very tight; 2TB affords more room for growth)

 ## Node components